 Get Home Safe is a cell based safety system with a difference.

-It is designed for use out of coverage, with everything like GPS tracking gained during coverage simply "bonus information" that builds a better picture, rather than being critical to how it hows.
+It is designed for use out of coverage, with everything like GPS tracking gained during coverage simply "bonus information" that builds a better situational picture, rather than being critical to how it works.

-Out of coverage applications include recording intentions before you leave, reporting of overdue staff, last recorded location and escalation alerting processes.
+Out of coverage applications include recording your intentions before you leave, reporting of overdue staff, last recorded location and an escalation alerting process.

-When it is used in conjunction with other options it can certainly meet all your working alone safety monitoring requirements.
+When it is used in conjunction with other options it can certainly meet all your working remotely safety monitoring requirements.

 To help guide you to a solution that fits your needs without breaking the bank we have summarised a few key options to consider.

-Knowing someone is overdue, what they were doing, intended destination and their last recorded location is enough information to provide an effective response in many cases.
+Knowing someone is overdue, what they were doing, intended destination and their last recorded location is enough information to provide an effective response in the majority of cases, and that is exactly what GHS gives you.

-Get Home Safe is a huge step up from popular systems like texting when you are home or recording your plans on the office whiteboard.
+Get Home Safe is a huge step up from popular working alone procedures like texting when you are home or recording your plans on the office whiteboard.

-Important to note: Get Home Safe has no instant panic or real time GPS when out of cell coverage; which limits its application as a stand-alone solution for working alone for extended periods out of coverage, so you might want to consider one of these options.
+Important to note: Get Home Safe has no instant panic or real time GPS when out of cell coverage; which limits its application as a stand-alone solution, so you might want to consider one of these options of combining it with something else.

 Get Home Safe provides the intentions registry, GPS tracking (until coverage is lost), a robust overdue alerting and escalation process to ensure no staff are left out in the bush needing help and no one knows.